NiloofarAZAD/Autonomous-Mobile-Hockey-Robot/README.md

 Obstacle avoidance is applied within the T1, T3, and T4 tasks.

-## Project/repository Structure
+## Project/Repository Structure

 The project was developed and executed in the **RoboHub** environment using ROS 2 packages and the RoboMaster simulator.
 The main directories and their file structures are shown below.

-- **ROS 2 Controller Package:**
+### ROS 2 Controller Package

-  [`EP_HOCKEY_CONTROLLER`]:
+`EP_HOCKEY_CONTROLLER`

 ```text
 EP_HOCKEY_CONTROLLER/
 ├── ep_hockey_controller/